FeynmanVirus/screen-stocks/README.md

-A web app to screen stocks listed on the BSE/NSE
+A web app to screen stocks listed on the BSE/NSE (Work In Progress)